 3.0 05/11//2019 Pgs 3, 18 & 23 At the joint TSC&DMC meeting July 2019, oversight committee members commented that the protocol was unclear with respect to who the primary end points apply and when assessment occurs.
 This has been clarified throughout the protocol as follows:- The primary outcome is the mean number of PIP indicators triggered per patient at 6 months following the pre review eligibility check (i.e. is not at a fixed date point or related to the actual time of the scheduled review).
 The primary outcome applies to consented patients in both arms.
 4.0 02/07/2020 Adaption of the intervention to include telephone or video consultation as alternatives to face-to-face consultation for delivery the patient medication review component of the intervention.
 Necessary to restart the study after the enforced pause due to the COVID-19 pandemic and to 'future proof' the intervention so it remains relevant and applicable to primary care service delivery post COVID-19.
 TSC confirmed support for this amendment 18/06/20.
 KT details added as lead for the process evaluation.
 5.0 14/07/2022 Amendments to the consent process for audio-recording and observation of the interprofessional discussions and medication reviews so that this process is consistent with the consent process for qualitative interviews.
 The consent processes are now full detailed on page 35-36.
-Other protocol amendments include; A change of Lead Statistician as Richard Morris has recently retired, and Peter Blair has taken on this role.
+Other protocol amendments include; A change of location for Chief Investigator Rupert Payne, Rupert Payne is now based at the University of Exeter.
+Rupert has an honorary contract with the University of Bristol so will continue as CI.
+A change of Lead Statistician as Richard Morris has recently retired, and Peter Blair has taken on this role.
 Page 2 Updated title and contact details for Tobias Dreischulte who has recently moved to the University of Munich.
 Page 2 A typographical error related to the definition of multiple medicines has been corrected.
 The definition now reads as follows; Multiple medicines, defined as taking at least five regular medicines.
 Page 19.
 Clarification on page 28 that the additional training being offered to intervention practices is optional.
 A reduction in the number of practices required to power the study based upon analysis of pilot study data which revealed a narrower standard deviation than originally estimated (SD of 2.0 rather than SD of 2.4) meaning that 28 practices are required to achieve 80% power, and 37 practices to achieve 90% power.
 The patient recruitment target has been reduced accordingly within the protocol to 1850 (50 participants per practice).
 Amendments to practice recruitment target have been previously discussed and approved by the TSC, DMC and the funder.
 Pages 38.
 Finally, further details for the process for capturing safety data at 6 and 12 months have been added to page 47.
+6.0 10/03/2023 Pg 43- 47 Amendments to the Safety section of the protocol (pages 45-48) with respect to the process for retrospective reporting of serious adverse events to include a revised definition of "relatedness" to support identification and appropriate reporting of events by local PIs (e.g. spontaneous and retrospective reporting).